Distinguishing binary neutron star from neutron star-black hole mergers with gravitational waves: Discussion

 One caveat is that our analysis is formulated in terms of the NS radius and the assumption that it is approximately constant for all BNSs, at least to within statistical errors.
-This is reasonable for hadronic EoSs, but it is not expected to hold for EoSs with phase transitions to quark matter~\cite{Han:2018mtj}.
+This is reasonable for hadronic EoSs, but it is not expected to hold for EoSs with phase transitions to quark matter~\citep{Han:2018mtj}.
 We do not consider this a limitation as our analysis can also be formulated in terms of a quantity that it truly universal for all NSs: the EoS itself.
-In fact, the radius is correlated with the pressure at twice the nuclear density~\cite{Ozel:2016oaf}, suggesting that our arguments can be applied to the EoS directly.
-Specifically, a population of BNSs will yield an ever-improving measurement of the common EoS, while a misidentified NSBH will result in an EoS that is different than the population.
+In fact, the radius is correlated with the pressure at twice the nuclear density~\citep{Ozel:2016oaf}, suggesting that our arguments can be applied to the EoS directly.
+Specifically, a population of BNSs will yield an ever-improving measurement of the common EoS, while a misidentified NSBH will result in an EoS that is different than the population. {In addition, the tidal deformability of neutron stars with exotic matter are likely to be similar to stars with hadronic matter, so we do not expect a confusion between NSBHs and BNSs with exotic matter.}

 Other systematic errors in the analysis might affect the inferred radius itself.
 We test this by artificially widening the radius likelihood by 500m, and find that the probability of correct identification is reduced by just $\sim 5\%$.
-In reality, Ref.~\cite{Abbott:2018wiz} argued that systematic errors are small even for a loud event like GW170817 and they are likely to remain smaller than statistical errors until we detect a signal with an SNR of about 100~\cite{Dudi:2018jzn}.
+In reality, Ref.~\cite{Abbott:2018wiz} argued that systematic errors are small even for a loud event like GW170817 and they are likely to remain smaller than statistical errors until we detect a signal with an SNR of about 100~\citep{Dudi:2018jzn}.

 As a final note, seeking outliers in a population can also be used to identify exotic systems, such as binaries with at least one quark star, or hybrid binaries where one (or both) stars have undergone a phase transition.